 I live in Colorado, and spend a lot of time exploring.
 You tell me exactly what you’re looking for, and I put together a 30 – 40 page location guide with 6 – 10 locations that fit your specs!
 Then you choose your favorite and we move on with planning your custom elopement timeline.

-Here are a few sneak peek photos of secret locations I’ve found for couples:
+Here are a few amazing locations I've scouted for my couples:

 I hope that helps you narrow down your list if you’re still trying to figure out the best places to elope in Colorado!